mrtdeh/logrator/README.md

 # Logrator
-Logrator(Log Generator),is a high performance service for sending concurrently and parallel  logs  of syslog and beats log/metric to the destination ports.
+Logrator(Log Generator), is a high performance service for sending concurrently and parallel  logs  of syslog and beats log/metric to the destination ports.

 ## Quick Start